Hamlet chicken processing plant fire: Hydraulic line repair

-Over the Labor Day weekend of 1991, the plant's maintenance crew reviewed the hydraulic system of a conveyor belt which moved chicken tenders into a 29 ft, 300-gallon Stein fryer in the processing room.
+Over the Labor Day weekend of 1991, the plant's maintenance crew reviewed the hydraulic system of a conveyor belt which moved chicken tenders into a 29 ft, 300-gallon (1,135 litres) Stein fryer in the processing room.
 During the previous months one of the hydraulic lines—which connected the machine box to the belt—had periodically leaked.
 The plant's head mechanic, John Gagnon, asked Brad Roe for funds to purchase the specific line and connectors needed to replace the leaking hose.
 Roe consulted his father and denied the request, citing the high cost, and the maintenance crew instead used a spare line.
 Imperial workers began their shift after Labor Day at 8:00 a.m. on Tuesday, September 3, 1991.
 Of the 120 workers scheduled for the shift, 90 reported for work, and the other 30 were told not to come in due to ongoing repairs near the fryer.
 That morning the maintenance workers reconsidered their hydraulic repair, as the line they had used was longer than the standard part and the excess length lay on the floor; they figured it could be a tripping hazard.

 The maintenance crew decided to shorten the line with a hacksaw and reconnect it to the machine box with an improvised connector.
 The line was rated to 3,000 pounds per square inch (21 MPa), while normal operating pressure never fluctuated higher than 1500 psi.
 The Stein fryer's manual advised deactivation of its heat sources before handling flammable liquids around it, such as hydraulic fluid.
 The cooker's temperature was controlled by thermostat and was maintained at a constant 375 F, which was variable by design to 15 F-change either way.
 The repairmen decided against deactivation, since it could take up to two hours for the fryer's furnace to heat back up to 375 °F, which would delay the plant's workflow and, they feared, likely anger Brad Roe.